patyDSantos/patyDSantos/README.md

 # 💫 About Me:
-Full Stack Developer with working experience in Java, Angular, Spring Boot, SQL, Scrum, and Git.<br>Good knowledge of Python, Machine Learning, Data Analysis, and Academic Research. <br>B.S. in Computer Science and an M.S. in Information Engineering.<br>Ph.D.
-Candidate in Computer Science.<br><br>
+Full Stack Developer with working experience in Java, Angular, Spring Boot, SQL, Scrum, and Git.<br>Good knowledge of Python, Machine Learning, Data Analysis, and Academic Research. <br>B.S. in Computer Science and an M.S. in Information Engineering.<br>Ph.D. in Computer Science.<br><br>

 ## 🌐 Socials: